AxeWP/wp-graphql-gravity-forms/docs/submitting-forms.md

       id # The field that failed validation. message
     }
-    entryId # Will return null if submitting a draft entry resumeToken # Will return null if submitting an entry. entry {
+    databaseId # Will return null if submitting a draft entry resumeToken # Will return null if submitting an entry. entry {
-      # See above section on querying Entries.
+      # See docs on querying Entries.
       id
     }
   }